Written by Peter Joffe

 The curve has no thresholds, and all methods of setting some point on it as threshold are subjective assumptions or mathematical manipulations.

-I described math behind one of the most popular methods— D-max in the article.
+I described math behind one of the most popular methods— D-max in the article and made a calculator for it automatic determination.
 There is no physiology behind it, just math.
 So, let me be clear: BL curve has a physiological basis.
 Choosing some point on it as a lactate threshold does not (Tokmakidis, S.P., Léger, L.A. and Pilianidis, T.C., 1998).

 There are two other modifications of standard blood lactate testing— Individual Anaerobic Threshold (IAT) and Minimal Lactate Equivalent (MLE).